Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Security/HTB/CDSA/Academy Modules/Security monitoring and SIEM Fundamentals.md

 ## What is SIEM?
 (Security Information and Event Management)

-The purpose of SIEMs is that they collect information across an environment.
+The purpose of [[../../../Glossary#^SIEM-def|SIEMs]] is that they collect information across an environment.
 In essence they and the first line of human intervention in the system, if preventative controls such as firewalls, patches, access controls do not work.

 SIEMs are the eyes and ears of your security architecture, not the shield.
 They enable people to monitor a system in real-time and respond to threats and alerts within the system.